Davis Miller

-Davis Miller is an American author, notable for a series of works that combine reportage and autobiography.
+Davis Miller is an American author, notable for a series of works that combine reportage, memoir and elements of fictional style.
 Miller's books include The Tao of Muhammad Ali and The Tao of Bruce Lee: a martial arts memoir, as well as The Zen of Muhammad Ali: and other obsessions, a collection of personal essays, memoir and short fiction that was published exclusively in the U.K. His most recent book is Approaching Ali: A Reclamation in Three Acts.

 Career

 Muhammad Ali was a childhood influence on Miller, and he was in college when first met Ali in 1975.
 He had a chance to spar with Ali at his training camp in Deer Lake, and he wrote of his experience in an article which was published in Sports Illustrated in 1981.
 Years later in 1988 when he was working in Louisville, Kentucky, he met Ali again at Ali's mother's house, he was invited for dinner with Ali and they became friends.
 He wrote a long article on their encounter titled "My Dinner with Ali", which was first published by Louisville Courier-Journal Magazine and then in a number of publications including Sport and Esquire magazines in 1989.
 This article won a number of awards, and was judged the best essay published in a U.S. newspaper magazine in 1989 by Sunday Magazine Editors Association.

 Miller became the sportswriter on boxing for Sport magazine in 1989.